AppsFlyer/donkey/README.md

 or [graphite](https://graphiteapp.org/).
 A pre instantiated instance of `MetricRegistry` can be provided by setting `:metrc-registry instance` in the configuration.
 As later described, metrics are named using a `.` as a separator.
-By default all metrics are prefixed with `donkey`, but it's possible to set `:metrics-prefix` to use a different string.
+By default, all metrics are prefixed with `donkey`, but it's possible to set `:metrics-prefix` to use a different string.

 ### List of Exposed Metrics